Version 3

 No, these are not accepted as a qualifying property.
 The main applicant must lease or purchase a residential property.

 Yes.
-Provided that the property is purchased before the date of application and on which works have been carried out at the expense of the client after the purchase, shall be considered to be a qualifying owned property insofar as the value of such property is notless than €300,000 as supported by an independent architect’s detailed valuation reportincluding a plan of the property and a description of works undertaken.
+Provided that the property is purchased before the date of application and on which works have been carried out at the expense of the client after such purchase, shall be considered to be a qualifying owned property insofar as the value of such property is not less than €300,000 as supported by an independent architect’s detailed valuation report including a plan of the property and a description of works undertaken.
 The Agency may, in its discretion, appoint an architect to determine the value of the qualifying owned property.
 In such case, officers of the Agency and/or any architect appointed by the Agency for this purpose shall be granted full and free access to the qualifying owned property to the extent that such access is likely to assist in determining the value of the said property.
-In all cases, it is within the power of the Agency to decide whether or not the requirements are satisfied.
+In all cases, it is within the power of the Agency to decide whether the requirements are satisfied.

 The beneficiary is not obliged to retain possession of the qualifying property stipulated in the respective legal notice.
 However, to retain the residence permit he/she must hold a residential property in Malta or Gozo.